RIS-Synergy/Import-Tool/docs/functions.md

 ## oefos2012

-The list of OEFOS text values are not yet defined (TODO).
-The `oefosValue` is a hardcoded function
+The `oefosValue` is a hardcoded function.

 ```
 const { subjects } = input